luizbarueri/analise-texto-com-ia-azure/README.md

 Entre com sua conta.

 Na página inicial do portal do Azure AI Foundry, selecione Create a project .
 No Azure AI Foundry, os projetos são contêineres que ajudam a organizar seu trabalho.

+Explore an Azure AI Search index (UI)
+Let’s imagine you work for Fourth Coffee, a national coffee chain.
+You’re asked to help build a knowledge mining solution that makes it easy to search for insights about customer experiences.
+You decide to build an Azure AI Search index using data extracted from customer reviews.

+In this lab you’ll:

+Create Azure resources
+Extract data from a data source
+Enrich data with AI skills
+Use Azure’s indexer in the Azure portal
+Query your search index
+Review results saved to a Knowledge Store
+Azure resources needed
+The solution you’ll create for Fourth Coffee requires the following resources in your Azure subscription:

+An Azure AI Search resource, which will manage indexing and querying.
+An Azure AI services resource, which provides AI services for skills that your search solution can use to enrich the data in the data source with AI-generated insights.